chardmuffin/health-buddy/README.md

 * Access the deployed webapp at [https://chardmuffin.github.io/mental-health-buddy/](https://chardmuffin.github.io/mental-health-buddy/)
 * Upon opening the app for the first time, you will be asked to select your prefences:
     * Enter your name
-    * Use the check boxes to select that type of content you'd like to see each time you visit the app
+    * Use the checkboxes to select that type of content you'd like to see each time you visit the app
-    * To personalize your color scheme to suit your tastes
+    * Personalize your color scheme to suit your tastes
-    * You must enter your name and select at least one type of content to use the app
+    * Enter your name and select at least one type of content to start using the app
 <br>
 <br>

-* In the upper right corner, you can tap the three horizontal lines to access the menu.
+* In the upper right corner, you can tap the three horizontal lines icon to access the menu.
 From there you can view your favorited messages, edit your prefences (including name, content types, and color scheme), and view the about page.

 * To add a new task push the green button with the "+", type your task and hit the save button to save your new task to your To-Do list, or hit the red cancel button to exit.
 To mark a task as complete select the task by clicking the check box to the right of the task and press the yellow "Mark Complete" button towards the bottom right of your To-Do list.